Purpose

 2.0 Clerkship Call

-- No clerk should be on call the last night of a rotation.
-“Night” is defined as after 5:00 PM/1700
+• No clerk should be on call after 1700h on the last day of the rotation.

-- No clerk should be on call the night before an oral or written exam.
+• No clerk should be on call after 1700h the night before an oral or written exam.

 Timely notification of call schedules is an essential part of ensuring optimal student education during clerkship.
 The provision of the call schedule on a timely basis is the professional responsibility of the departmental rotation coordinator or departmental administrator of the rotation.
 Final call schedules must be provided to the students at a minimum of two-weeks prior to the start of the rotation.